Luciano-Rangel-Aguiar/Luciano-Rangel-Aguiar/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=Luciano-Rangel-Aguiar&theme=transparent&card_width=500" alt=" Luciano`s GitHub stats" align="right"/>
 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=Luciano-Rangel-Aguiar&layout=compact&theme=transparent&card_width=500" alt=" Luciano`s GitHub Top Languges" align="right"/>

-I am a gaming and tech enthusiast who has discovered my calling in coding, I'm excited to share my skills and experience with you.
+I am a gaming and tech enthusiast who has discovered my calling in coding.
+I'm excited to share my skills and experience with you.

-I have recently undergone an intensive 1200-hour coding program at [Driven Education](https://www.driven.com.br/), which has provided me with expertise in a wide range of web technologies, software engineering fundamentals, and databases.
+I have recently undergone an intensive 1200-hour coding program at [Driven Education](https://www.driven.com.br/), which has provided me with expertise in multiple web technologies, software engineering fundamentals, and databases.

-My goal is to use my coding skills to make a positive impact in the world and help others.
+My goal is to improve my coding skills so that I may effect positive change in the world and help those in need.

 I'm always up for a challenge and eager to work on exciting projects.
-Let's collaborate and create something amazing!
+Let's collaborate and create something phenomenal!

 <br/>